 - Galatians 3:23-25, 4:4-7

 Unlike the other leaders of the first followers of Christ, Paul had not known Jesus as they had.
 Indeed, his early personal history and identity had been as passionate defender of tradition.
 That makes his conversion all the more remarkable.
 In this excerpt, he speaks for himself as well as those whose life experiences are similar to his.
 The one-time arch defender of limited reinterpretation of tradition became the most energetic and vocal exponent of new, sometimes highly original, interpretation that saw Jesus as the fulfillment of the ancient longings for a Messiah, and even more.
 Paul’s life and testimony bubble over with enthusiasm for his new interpretation of God’s work in the world and in himself.
-It feels to Paul like freedom, bound not by laws but by love.
+To Paul his new experience of God in Christ feels like freedom, bound not by laws but by love.